samurai2r/flutter_body_detection/README.md

 This library is not yet battle-tested.
 As it's an early release it might have its features and API changed.
 If you encounter a problem or would like to request a feature, feel free to [open an issue](https://github.com/0x48lab/flutter_body_detection/issues) at the project's GitHub page.

-MLKit's Pose Detection and Selfie Segmentation are still in beta and hence this software should also be considered as such.
+MLKit's Pose Detection and Selfie Segmentation are now stable as of version 0.0.4 of this plugin.